 Seeing the hard numbers has really incentivized me to pick up the pace and focus more of my attention on my retirement planning.

-Why I like Personal Capital
+Why I like the Personal Capital Retirement Planner

 As part of the intake process, I completed a brief survey that went over my risk tolerance level and gave their computer systems a quick snapshot of my current situation.